TNMDCollaborationWeek/TNMDCollaborationWeek/README.md

 Teams can earn extra points by incoporating the following features in their team challenge.
 + Code commits from at least 2 different users (+1 point overall).
 + Code commits from at least 3 different users (+2 points overall).
-+ Code commits from at least 4 different users (+3 points overall)
++ Code commits from at least 4 different users (+3 points overall).
 :sparkles: An emoji was included in the commit message (+1 point overall).